-MasterCraft ProStar 190 VW225-6 Diesel engine MasterCraft ProStar 190 VW265-6 Diesel engine RHEA MARINE / METHOD - Conditional Pass up to 1st July 2021
+MasterCraft ProStar 190 VW225-6 Diesel engine MasterCraft ProStar 190 VW265-6 Diesel engine

 NOTE: For Record Capability and Rankings List competitions an approved boat must be used.

 Previously approved boats that have not been modified can be used for Record Capability and Rankings List competitions if they are equipped with an approved Speed Control System.